StefanPlizga/lumt/docs/Documentation.md

 It is now possible to run LUMT from this server.

 # Required DNS Records
-In case LUMT does not start and you get error “Automatic server discovery for the given sip user uri failed” in the log file, make sure to have at least one of the following records in place that resolves to your Lync Server pool:
+In case LUMT does not start and you get error “Automatic server discovery for the given sip user uri failed” in the log file, make sure to have at least one of the following records in place that resolves to your Skype for Business Server 2015 pool:
 * SRV:	`_sipinternaltls._tcp.<domain>`
 * SRV:	`_sip._tls.<domain>`
 * A:	`sipinternal.<domain>`